top of page

 Thinking and talking about what would happen if our faculties deserted us is uncomfortable.
 Yet it's important to consider how much worse the situation would be if you had a stroke, serious accident or in this case.
 Dementia.

 If someone has difficulties that mean they can't make decisions anymore, they will need help managing their finances.
-A Lasting Power of Attorney (LPA) is a legal document where someone (while they still have mental capacity) nominates a trusted friend or relative to look after their affairs if they lost capacity.
+A Lasting Power of Attorney (LPA) is a legal document where someone (while they still have mental capacity) nominates a trusted friend or relative to look after their financial affairs if they lost capacity.
+This includes operating bank accounts, dealing with Insurance, benefits, pensions etc.

 The key point to remember is - Don't think you suddenly have to give up control.
 You can choose whether it can be used either before, or only when, you lose mental capacity.
 Your representative should only ever make a choice for you if you're unable to make that specific decision at the time it needs to be made.